aboody2009/FFANN/README.md

 11/02/2015: Apologies, it's been a while since I've updated anything.
 I'm in my junior year of high school so it's getting a little busy.
 I am working on adding convolutional neural network support, so hopefully something can get working soon.
 So far, I have not found the problem in the recurrent neural network code.

 11/10/2015: I'm having some trouble getting the convolutional neural network code to work, and I'm also having trouble finding ways to make the structure flexible enough.
 Perhaps I need to do more research into the structure of convolutional neural networks, but either way I hope to find a way to implement the structure soon.

+12/05/2015: I added a basic genetic algorithm for recurrent neural networks.